 Lakeshore Museum Center History

-Formerly the Muskegon County Museum, the Lakeshore Museum Center is proud to present its new name and logo.
-We want everyone to know that our institution is made up of multiple sites and buildings.
-In addition to the natural and cultural history museum, we have the Hackley and Hume Historic Site, the Fire Barn Museum, the Scolnik House of the Depression Era, the Archives and much more!
+The Lakeshore Museum Center, formally the Muskegon County Museum, is comprised of multiple sites and buildings.
+In addition to the natural and cultural museum, we operate the Hackley & Hume Historic Site, The Fire Barn Museum, the Scolnik House of the Depression Era, the Archives and the Muskegon Mercantile.
+Michigan’s Heritage Park at Hilt’s Landing is currently under construction in northern Muskegon County and is scheduled to open in the spring of 2015.

 Where did we start?